-So as people of faith, what is the noise we want to make in the 2018 election cycle?
+So as people of faith, what is the noise we want to make in this election cycle?

 What are the sounds of affirmation or dissent that must resound loudly through this election cycle for school board members, state representatives, for mayoral and gubernatorial elections?
 What are the sounds of the faithful that must ring through the halls of Congress signaling our desire for change?

 No matter your opinion or political affiliation, your voice - your vote - matters and you deserve to be heard.

 This is why it is critical for faith communities to engage in nonpartisan voter registration, education and empowerment programs to help us make some holy noise by lifting up the common good through our political process.

 These are difficult, complex and challenging times.
 There is much at stake as we head to the voting booths this November.
 An unprecedented level of divisive and heated rhetoric dominates the airwaves and public dialogue.
 A substantive, thoughtful, respectful exchange of across differences on the key issues of the day is becoming harder to achieve.
 And the disproportionate influence of money in campaigns threatens to drown out the voice of the average voter.